trying any of these experiments, you must have "Shockwave" and "Flash"

 Build an Electromagnet -Try to build the strongest electromagnet that you can by picking up all 500 iron filings!
 In this experiment, you can change the type of wire, the wire thickness, the number of coils, the type of current, and how much current.
 Only when you use the correct combination of these five ingredients, will you be able to pick up all 500 iron filings!

-The Ohm Zone -This is one of the best interactive sites that I've seen on electricity.
+The Circuit Construction Kit -This is one of the best interactive sites that I've seen on electricity.
 This site allows you to build all of the circuits that we have built in class plus much, much more!

 Other Great Websites about Electricity & Magnetism